-Bonus: If your kids are too young for Taliesin West but you still want to expose them to his wonderful work, check at the Arizona Biltmore (listed below).
-It represents a different period of his career and a different style, but is no less special.
+Bonus: If your kids are too young for Taliesin West but you still want to expose them to his wonderful style, check at the Arizona Biltmore (listed below).
+It represents a different period of his career and a different style (designed by a contemporary inspired by Frank Lloyd Wright, not Wright himself), but is no less special.
 And the weekend brunch is out of this world – the best we’ve ever had!

 Sadly we’ve never made it to Spring Training, but it’s at the top of our list next time we go to Arizona!
 Hopefully we’ll finally get the timing right.
 Here are some great reasons it should be at the top of your family’s USA travel list.